 Where Does This Money Come From?

 The money that pays people to live in Alaska comes from the Alaska Permanent Fund, which was established by a state constitutional amendment in 1976 in an effort to reinvest profits from the Alaska pipeline back into the state.
-The Fund is an investment portfolio of stocks, bonds, private equities, real estate infrastructure, and absolute return strategies designed to monetize and grow profits from Alaska’s various oil and mineral income streams.
+The Fund is an investment portfolio of stocks, bonds, private equities, real estate infrastructure, and absolute return strategies designed to monetize and grow profits from Alaska’s various oil and mineral revenues.
 The principal balance of the Fund is managed and reinvested by the state-owned Alaska Permanent Fund Corporation.

 In 1980, the Alaska State Legislature established the Permanent Fund Dividend (PFD) program to pay each permanent Alaska resident an annual portion of the profits from the Alaska Permanent Fund.
 This program is managed by the Permanent Fund Dividend Division of the Alaska Department of Revenue.
 The state considers this payment an investment in the future of Alaska and an incentive for residents and their families to continue living there.